Having a patio in the backyard is about as commonplace as a sprawling green lawn, but in recent years their designs have been anything but average.

 For those who have clients more on the high end, porcelain pavers are becoming quite popular thanks to their durability and versatility.

-“I don’t think they’re going away anytime soon,” Raboine said.
+“I don’t think they’re going away anytime soon,” Raboine says.
 “A lot of it is driven by their wood grain textures that are difficult to get with concrete.”

 Bluestone, travertine and concrete pavers are other popular materials for patio installs.
 Bluestone can help a patio look timeless, but it does tend to heat up during the hot days so it might not be the best for those clients who enjoy going barefoot a lot.
 Travertine has a lighter color and doesn’t have this problem.